flancia-coop/doc.anagora.org/flancia-meets-weird.md

             - Akin to [[carrd]] to and [[link tree]]?
             - [[Weird]] wants to [[bring back personal websites]]
                 - Side note: [[indieweb]] seems maybe related/affine
+                    - [[Zicklag]]: seen on the side but not totally got deep in it, would like to integrate as much as possible.
+Indieweb culture seems very developer-oriented.
+                    - +1.
+I know [[Chris Aldrich]] who is a proponent/could be intereting to meet.
+                    - Next iteration of [[web rings]] in this space.
                 - Want to make it very easy: sign up and you get a subdomain, you can choose which domain.
             - More domains in pockets
                 - Could then also facilitate making use of your own domain in new ways, e.g. get a bluesky user based on your domain